 Stormiest Cities in United States

-While many American cities often put on wild displays of wicked weather, no single city outperforms the rest for all types of storms.
-Buffalo, New York, New Orleans and Miami, among others, all sit high in the ratings for stormiest cities in the USA.
+While many American cities often put on wild displays of wicked weather, no single large city outperforms the rest for all types of storms.
+New York, New Orleans and Miami, among others, all sit high in the ratings for stormiest cities in the USA.

-Here you'll find lists ranking cities in the United States that most often have heavy rainstorms, severe snowstorms, thunderstorms and hurricanes.
+Here you'll find lists ranking major cities in the United States that most often have heavy rainstorms, severe snowstorms, thunderstorms and hurricanes.